 GBTA notes that 95% of travel buyer attendees say the event influences which suppliers they choose to work with.
 Seventy percent of buyers say they’re looking for new suppliers at GBTA, and those buyers choose an average of three new suppliers each.

-- High-profile speakers, including Billie Jean King, Kevin O’Leary, and Joe Walsh
+- Stellar speakers like Billie Jean King, Kevin O’Leary, and Joe Walsh

 - Successful Women Leading in Business Travel